 I still stand by my opinion that The Last Jedi is a good Star Wars movie.
 In fact it’s one of the better ones.
 That said, it isn’t without it’s flaws.
-Overall there is a lot of good and I am excited to see what Ryan Johnson does with his trilogy.
+Overall there is a lot of good and I am excited to see what Rian Johnson does with his trilogy.
 I feel that a lot of the issues with this film are that Johnson only got to tell a single part.
 Disney should have kept the same writers for the entire trilogy.
 And with that, let’s get into it.

 1. Boring chase through space